Rheinwalt/FacetFlowNetwork/README.md

 ## Usage

-This module has on class called *ffn*, and all functionality is structured inside this class by class methods.
+This module has one class called *ffn*, and all functionality is structured inside this class by class methods.

 ~~~~~~~~~~~~~~~~~ {.python .numberLines}
 from FacetFlowNetwork import ffn
 help(ffn)
 ~~~~~~~~~~~~~~~~~

 ## Tutorial